 The identified regulation scores for students in the ‘Free choice’ group were significantly higher than those of students in all other groups.
 It is therefore possible that the component items relating to understanding and importance of the subject are factors which, when valued by students, drive their choice, rather than being of value to all students.
 We have shown already that students considered how important they perceived a subject to be when making their choices, so it is a logical extension of this that students who actively chose languages were motivated by their evaluation of its importance.

 Students who reported they had had to take a language because they got good grades had higher External regulation (being motivated by avoiding getting into trouble, doing what you’re supposed to and the likelihood of reward) than any other group.
-These are likely to be students who feel under pressure around the school to achieve highly, and so being driven by ‘doing the right thing’ fits in with this approach.
+These are likely to be students who feel under pressure in school to achieve highly, and so being driven by ‘doing the right thing’ fits in with this approach.

-How is student decision making affected by perceptions of the usefulness of the language?
+How is student decision-making affected by their perceptions of the usefulness of the language?

-As could be expected from the results from the staff data, not all students were able to make a choice.
-40.8% of the 488 participants who were taking a language indicated that they had had free choice, 18.0% that they had been pressured into taking the subject 25.4% that everyone in their school took a language and 15.1% that they had been made to take one because of their grades.
+As might be expected from the results from the staff data, not all students were able to make a choice.
+40.8% of the 488 participants who were taking a language indicated that they had had free choice, 18.0% that they had been pressured into taking the subject, 25.4% that everyone in their school took a language and 15.1% that they had been made to take one because of their grades.
 53.6% of the 140 who were not taking the subject indicated that they had had free choice.

 A Friedman test with pairwise comparisons carried out on the data from the question ‘As far as you can remember, how important were each of these things when you decided whether to take a language or not?’ was significant for those not taking a language (n = 31, χ2(7) = 43.581, p = .000) and those in the ‘Free choice’ group (n = 19, χ2(7) = 32.498, p = .000).
-Pairwise comparisons carried out in SPSS and adjusted with a Bonferroni correction revealed that there were significant differences in the distributions of scores (see Figures 2 and 3 and Appendix D and E).
+Pairwise comparisons carried out in SPSS and adjusted with a Bonferroni correction revealed that there were significant differences in the distributions of scores (see Figures 2 and 3 and Appendix 3 and 4).

 [Figure 2 near here]